Pruyn Gardens & Arboretum

-Pruyn Sanctuary's butterfly and hummingbird garden offers you a beautiful display of native plants that benefit local wildlife.
+Pruyn Sanctuary's butterfly and hummingbird garden and new "Plants for Birds" garden offer you beautiful displays of native plants that benefit local wildlife.

-The garden is set within the two-acre Pruyn Arboretum featuring over 20 species of native trees and shrubs.
+These small demonstration gardens are set within the two-acre Pruyn Arboretum featuring over 20 species of native trees and shrubs.
 What was once all mown grass in the arboretum is now a native meadow.
-The Pruyn Sanctuary Garden and Arboreum may be accessed from the main entrance of Pruyn Sanctuary along Route 133-Millwood Road, three miles east of Millwood.
+The Pruyn Sanctuary gardens and arboretum may be accessed from the main entrance of Pruyn Sanctuary along Route 133-Millwood Road, three miles east of Millwood.

 The best time to view butterflies is on warm, sunny summer days around noon.

-The Pruyn Arboretum and Garden is maintained by a group of volunteers and your help would be welcomed!
-SMRA is grateful to Cornell University Cooperative Extension of Westchester County for making this garden an official project for their Master Gardeners.
+The Pruyn Arboretum and gardens are maintained by a group of volunteers and your help would be welcomed!
+SMRA is grateful to Cornell University Cooperative Extension of Westchester County for making our gardens an official project for their Master Gardeners.

 Pruyn Sanctuary was established through the generosity of Dr. F. Morgan and Agnes Pruyn. [pronounced Prine].